-Insurance Wars: The Matching Statute – How it Works, Why it Works & Why it’s Needed
+Florida Insurance Matching Statute – How it Works & Why it’s Needed

 Insurance companies have spent a lot of money creating an image for themselves that they will be there for their clients to help them in their greatest time of need.
-They want you to believe that they’re “on your side” and will be there to offer help and guidance when a homeowner sustains damage to their home.
+They want you to believe that they’re “on your side” and will be there to offer help and guidance when a homeowner sustains damage to their home and needs to file an insurance claim.
 However, these billion-dollar companies are actually focused on increasing their own bottom line.
 They have teams of experts whose primary goal is to save the company money by paying their policyholders the bare minimum.
 This leaves homeowners to feel as if there are no other options once a claim has been denied or underpaid.
 They might think the only option they have is to hire an attorney, which is a very costly avenue to take.
 However, there is another option.
 You can hire a public adjuster.

 Noble Public Adjusting Group is here to standup for homeowners when they have insurance claims since the insurance company is ‘not’ always on your side and you’re ‘not’ always in good hands.
 As public adjusters, we are the only ones (with the exception of an attorney) with the authority to represent an insured with an insurance claim.
 We do everything an insurance company can do, except we’re on the homeowner’s side, and we aren’t afraid to go toe-to-toe with these big companies to ensure you get a fair settlement.